docker-mailserver/docker-mailserver/docs/content/contributing/tests.md

     We are currently in the process of restructuring all of our tests.
 Tests will be moved into `test/tests/parallel/` and new tests should be placed there as well.

+### Using Our Helper Functions

+There are many functions that aid in writing tests. **We urge you to use them!** They will not only ease writing a test but they will also do their best to ensure there are no race conditions or other unwanted side effects.
+To learn about the functions we provide, you can:

+1. look into existing tests for helper functions we already used
+2. look into the `test/helper/` directory which contains all files that can (and will) be loaded in test files

+We encourage you to try both of the approaches mentioned above.
+To make understanding and using the helper functions easy, every function contains detailed documentation comments.
+Read them carefully!

 ### How Are Tests Run?

 Tests are split into two categories: